AviatrixSystems/Docs/HowTos/copilot_release_notes.rst

 ============================================================

-This document describes new features and en For information about Aviatrix CoPilot image releases, see https://docs.aviatrix.com/HowTos/copilot_release_notes_images.html
+This section describes new features and enhancements for Aviatrix CoPilot software releases.

+For information about Aviatrix CoPilot image releases, see https://docs.aviatrix.com/HowTos/copilot_release_notes_images.html.

 CoPilot Release 1.5.1 (1/12/2022)
 ---------------------------------